walkman205/Logisim/README.md

 Specifications of each .circ file can be found within the corresponding directory PDF

-To view the files, download <a href=”http://www.cburch.com/logisim/”>Logisim</a>, copy the XML code into an editor, save the file, and change the extension to “.circ”.
+To view the files, download [Logisim](http://www.cburch.com/logisim/), copy the XML code into an editor, save the file, and change the extension to “.circ”.
 Then open the file in Logisim.

 # Contents
 HW1 contains: